Directed Donor (Known Donor)

 What is a directed donor (DD)?

-A designated, known, or Directed Donor, is a sperm donor, known to the recipient, used to inseminate a non-sexually intimate partner.
+A designated, known, or Directed Donor, is a sperm donor, known to the recipient, and used to inseminate a non-sexually intimate partner.
 If the Directed Donor is the intended parent they will use a gestational carrier, where embryos are created by in vitro fertilization using the sperm and eggs of intimate partners, or direct donor sperm and donor eggs, but are implanted into a gestational carrier who has no biological link to the embryos.
 If the recipient is the intended parent, they will use their DD samples for insemination or IVF.

 Experience has demonstrated that the use of a DD is more complex medically, legally, and socially, and has more familial complexities than using donor semen from a sperm bank.
-Accordingly, Fairfax Cryobank highly recommends that the intended parents and the DD work with mental health professionals with expertise in this area as well as appropriate legal assistance to ensure that parentage is clearly outlined prior to any fertility treatment.
+Accordingly, Fairfax Cryobank highly recommends that the intended parents and the DD work with mental health professionals with expertise in this area as well as appropriate legal assistance to ensure that parentage is clearly outlined before any fertility treatment.

 Directed Donor Process